Rawdon Billing

-Foundations for a World War II search light for Yeadon Aerodrome.
+Foundations possibly for a World War II search light for Yeadon Aerodrome.

 View of The Billing from Larkfield Dam.

 Rawdon Billing, sometimes referred to as Billing Hill, is a tree-topped hill situated in Rawdon, West Yorkshire, England.
 Reaching an elevation of 231 m, it is a significant landmark in the Aireborough area.

 The remains of a quarry, as well as concrete foundations for World War II defensive installations, can be found near the top.
-A number of local footpaths (81, 89, 90 and 91) cross the Billing or near to it, and it is possible to see many landmarks on a clear day, including York Minster, with a very good view of aircraft entering and leaving Leeds Bradford International Airport.
+A number of local footpaths (81, 89, 90 and 91) cross the Billing or near to it, and it is possible to see many landmarks on a clear day, including York Minster, with a very good view of aircraft entering and leaving Leeds Bradford Airport.

 It is owned by the Rawdon Trust, land agents for the Emmott family from Lancashire.
 The Billing is a popular place for local walkers and plane spotters as it overlooks Leeds Bradford Airport.

 In 1778, a gold torc was found on the Billing.
 The whereabouts of the artifact is unknown.

 Though sparse, there is evidence of coal on the Billing; however, though it was used previously as a quarry, there is no sign of mining.

 Stone from the Billing was apparently used at the base of 48 Albion Street in Leeds city centre.
 The former bank now houses a Starbucks.